 On a simpler note, a broken shifter cable or faulty shift lock will also prevent the car from shifting from P to D.

-The absolute first thing to do here is to make sure that the shifter is actually moving the switch on the transmission.
+The absolute first thing to do here is to make sure that the shifter is moving the switch on the transmission.
 Open the hood and ask an assistant to move the shift lever.
 Inspect the switch and confirm that it’s moving along with the shifter.
 If it’s not, the cable is broken and will need to be replaced.

 Every time a car enters the LIMP mode, a code is set in the TCM.
 Take out your scan tool and look out for transmission-related DTCs.